1994-2015: Old Virginia!

 LEAP!
 Late Entry Accelerated Program: 2022-Present

 In August 2022, I moved to Boston for graduate school.
-My program, LEAP, allows folks without engineering bachelor’s degrees to work toward a master’s degree in engineering without having to get a second bachelor’s.
-My cohort holds BAs in applied math, anthropology, human development, biology, and many more subjects besides that.
+My program, LEAP, allows promising students without engineering bachelor’s degrees to work toward a master’s degree in engineering without having to get a second bachelor’s.
+My cohort holds degrees in applied math, anthropology, human development, and many more subjects besides that.

 The past two years of grad school have been some of the best of my life.
 I love my work and I look forward to a long, productive career as a mechanical engineer!